-Tranche Vesting condition Tranche 1 6 months employment Tranche 2 12 months employment and First ATEN Construction Start Tranche 3 12 months employment and there being a 180-day VWAP of Volt Power Group Ltd shares of at least 0.60 cents per share
+Tranche Vesting condition Tranche 2 12 months employment and First ATEN Construction Start Tranche 3 12 months employment and there being a 180-day VWAP of Volt Group Ltd shares of at least 0.60 cents per share.

 All options expire on the earlier of their expiry date or 60 days following the termination of the individual's employment.